didijazz/didijazz.github.io/resume/index.md

 *Business Owner and Operator (Sole Trader)*

 **MARKETING**
-* Provided solo piano/vocal live music for the exclusive hotel brands Ritz-Carlton, Westin, Intercontinental and Sheraton in Japan, China and Southeast Asia.
+* Secured 3-6 month performance contracts with the exclusive hotel brands Ritz-Carlton, Westin, Intercontinental and Sheraton in Japan, China and Southeast Asia.
 * Organized and promoted a CD album launch tour schedule in Japan, China, Singapore and Indonesia.
 * Liaised with the Australian Trade Commission to acquire corporate sponsorship for performances in Japan.
-* Composed press releases which resulting in press coverage in Sydney, Osaka, Guangzhou and Jakarta.
+* Composed press releases which lead to press coverage in Sydney, Osaka, Guangzhou and Jakarta.
 * Promoted music events to an EDM list of 800+ people in Sydney, Shanghai, Beijing, Guangzhou, Tokyo and Osaka.
 * Produced and deployed regular YouTube video content with up to 35,000+ views per video.
 * Applied video SEO, achieving first-page YouTube search results for 'jazz vocals'.